i-am-shreya/EmotiW-2018-Baseline-Group/README.md

      python model_load.py

-We use keras library with tensorflow backend to train our model.
+For coding, We use keras library with tensorflow backend and python 3.5 version.